 A partial street closure is a physical barrier that restricts vehicles from turning into a street, while allowing bicycle access.
 The adjacent lane is left open to allow vehicles to exit, while two-way traffic is maintained for the remainder of the block.
 Partial closures can be considered on local streets with cut-through traffic.

 Full Street Closure

 A full street closure of the street blocks both lanes of travel, so that the street becomes a cul-de-sac.
 This measure eliminates all through traffic and limits street access to local residents.
 It is applicable to local streets with major cut-through concerns where an emergency vehicle response route does not exist.
-The closure location may be designed as a pocket park with through bicycle and pedestrian access, depending on roadway geometrics.
+The closure location and details are site-specific depending on roadway geometrics and applicable City Ordinances.

 Diverters are raised areas placed across a four-way intersection that prohibit through movements and force turns for approaches.
 Diverters can be considered on local streets where cut-through traffic is a major problem.
 It breaks up the street grid while maintaining permeability for pedestrians and bicyclists.

 Signals timed to a street's target speed can create lower speeds along a corridor.

 Building Lines and Street Trees

 A dense environment with no significant setbacks constrains sightlines, making drivers more alert and aware of their surroundings.
 Trees narrow a driver's visual field and create rhythm along the street.

 On-street parking narrows the street and slows traffic by creating friction for moving vehicles.

 Narrowing corner radii reduces vehicle turning speeds as well as pedestrian crossing distances.
 It minimizes the size of a corner radius, which is critical to create safe and compact intersections.